pfirsich/jprof/README.md

 ![Memory mode](https://user-images.githubusercontent.com/2214632/32566607-c39c648e-c4b8-11e7-88a5-a6f5d17d6b2c.png)

 # Documentation
-Before you annotate your code, you need to copy (!) `jprof.lua` and `MessagePack.lua` into your game's directory.
+Before you annotate your code, you need to copy (not move) `jprof.lua` and `MessagePack.lua` into your game's directory.

 If you want to capture a profiling file, you need to set `PROF_CAPTURE` before you import jprof:
 ```lua